 These reviews should occur at least annually.
 A safer option is to purchase MVR monitoring services.
 This helps the organization react quickly when an employee gets a ticket or causes a non-work-related accident.

-Another key practice to increase fleet compliance: Create a Driver Safety program with a set of interventions for drivers whose records indicate risk.
+Another key practice to increase fleet compliance: Create a Driver Safety program with interventions for drivers whose records indicate risk.
 These interventions could include driver education, driver training, and even termination.
 Any organization with company vehicles must have a driver safety program.
 Prioritizing driver safety is a proactive way to prevent accidents.

 Following the four best practices listed above will generate savings from the high expense of operating a fleet.
 But there are other ways to reduce the costs of managing a corporate fleet.